-Before or After Twins Game
+8 Things to Do Before and After a Twins Game

 Make the most of your time at Target Field and explore our top tips for game day.

 Three breweries are just around the corner from Target Field.
 Check out Inbound Brewing for a cool minimalistic vibe, alternating musical acts and 12 beers on rotation.
 Next head over to Fulton.
 Minneapolis’ first tap room built in 2009.
 Fulton is one of our most popular breweries and served in over 100 local restaurants.
 Feeling adventurous?
-This summer, Modist Brewing is serving up a Mexican Dark Chocolate Stout brewed with dark chocolate, vanilla bean, cinnamon and red chili smolder.
+Modist Brewing is serving up a Mexican Dark Chocolate Stout brewed with dark chocolate, vanilla bean, cinnamon and red chili smolder.
 All three breweries are within blocks of the stadium, have outdoor patios, rotating food trucks, and above all delicious and innovative beers!
-Take a peek at our all-encompassing Minnesota Brewery Map!
+Take a peek at our all-encompassing Minnesota Brewery Map.

 Located within walking distance from Target Field, Prohibition, is located on the 27th floor of the historic Foshay building.
 It has an unabashed Great Gatsby vibe and a bird’s eye view of Minneapolis.
 Make a night out of it and stay at the W Minneapolis—The Foshay.

 6. Explore Activities In And Around The Stadium.